Ken Buchanan: World champion

 In September of that year, Buchanan travelled to Puerto Rico, where he would meet Ismael Laguna, the world lightweight champion from Panama, on 26 September 1970.
 Many experts believed San Juan's warm weather would affect Buchanan, but he upset those who thought that way and beat Laguna by a 15-round decision to become world's lightweight champion.

 At that time, the WBA and the British Boxing Board of Control (BBBC), were in the middle of a feud, and Buchanan was not allowed to defend the WBA title fight in Great Britain.
 He finished 1970 beating Donato Paduano by a 10-round decision in a non-title bout on 7 December 1970.

 Buchanan defeated Rubén Navarro in Los Angeles on 12 February 1971, defended the WBA championship, and acquired the vacant WBC championship.

-And, he became the undisputed world lightweight champion.
+And thus he became the undisputed world lightweight champion.

-After that, Buchanan was allowed to the world championship fight in Great Britain.
-Buchanan defeated former world junior welterweight champion Carlos Morocho Hernández by knockout in round eight, in Wembley on 11 May 1971.
+After that, Buchanan was allowed to defend the world championship fight in Great Britain.
+Buchanan defeated former world junior welterweight champion Carlos Morocho Hernández by knockout in round eight of a non-title bout, in Wembley on 11 May 1971.

 Stripping of title

 He was stripped of the WBC title for failing to defend against Pedro Carrasco on 25 June 1971.

 Despite this setback, he remained the WBA world lightweight champion.
-Then, he flew to New York to meet Laguna again, this time defending his world title.
+Then, he flew to New York City to meet Laguna again, this time defending his world title.
 Buchanan retained the title with another decision over Laguna on 13 September 1971.

 His next fights were a couple of non-title affairs, one in London and one in South Africa.
 The South African fight against Andries Steyn in Johannesburg was a mismatch with his opponent's corner throwing in the towel in the third round on 29 April 1972.

 His next defence came on 26 June 1972, against Panama's greatest, the then undefeated Roberto Durán at the Madison Square Garden (MSG) in New York, in a bout which had a highly controversial ending.
 Durán was ahead on all three cards at the end of the 13th round, when both fighters exchanged punches after the bell.
 Buchanan went down, writhing in pain from a low blow, that Buchanan's trainer, Gil Clancy, said was caused by a knee to the groin.
 Referee Johnny LoBianco awarded the fight to Durán, insisting that the blow that took down Buchanan was "in the abdomen, not any lower" and that he felt that Buchanan would be unable to continue fighting.

 The New York Times columnist Red Smith wrote that LoBianco had to award the victory to Durán, even if the punch was a low blow, as "anything short of pulling a knife is regarded indulgently" in American boxing.